Report on Government Services 2023

-Cases where a known previous positive test has been obtained within the last 14 days are excluded.
+Cases where a known previous positive test was obtained within the past 14 days are excluded.
 Patient days for unqualified newborns, hospital boarders and posthumous organ procurement are excluded.

 A low or decreasing rate of selected healthcare-associated infections is desirable.

 Measure 1: Nationally in 2021-22, the rate of selected healthcare-associated infections was 0.7 per 10 000 patient days (figure 12.6a).

 ‘Adverse events treated in hospitals’ are incidents in which harm resulted to a person during hospitalisation and are measured by separations that had an adverse event (including infections, falls resulting in injuries and problems with medication and medical devices) that occurred during hospitalisation.
 Hospital separations data include information on diagnoses and place of occurrence that can indicate that an adverse event was treated and/or occurred during the hospitalisation, but some adverse events are not identifiable using these codes.

 Low or decreasing adverse events treated in hospitals are desirable.

 Measure 2: Nationally in 2020-21, 6.6 per cent of separations in public hospitals had an adverse event reported during hospitalisation (table 12.7).
 Results by category (diagnosis, external cause and place of occurrence of the injury or poisoning) are in table 12A.37.